odf/inkling/README.txt

 * Themes - themes are collections of layouts, partials and templates which are recorded in the database and written out into file format for use.
 * Feeds - feeds can be used to create RSS, Atom, and Email lists.
 Feeds take strategies and sources, allowing any sort of aggregate information to be assembled.
 * Logs - logs are modelled in the database, and categorised.
 They can be used to notify users of what has happened in the system, or fine grained auditing.
 * Simple User integration - Inkling creates a User class, but it is assumed the hosting app. will define its own (thus overriding the model in the Inkling engine.)
 Just add acts_as_inkling_user to your user class to inherit Inkling behaviours (see lib/inkling/user_methods).
+You must ensure that your user database migration for the user class precedes the inkling migrations (which the inkling:bootstrap rake task runs), otherwise inkling will create an empty User table in the migration run.

 More features are coming.